-Living probate can occur when someone becomes unable to manage his or her own affairs due to a physical or mental incapacity, for example, stroke, dementia or Alzheimer’s, and they failed to plan for this situation.
-Conservatorship is one aspect of the Living probate process that deals with the person’s finances and other assets.
+Living probate occurs when someone becomes unable to manage his or her own affairs due to incapacity and they failed to plan for this situation.
+Conservatorship is the part of living probate that deals with the person’s finances.

-First and foremost you need to act Now!
-Before it becomes too late to do anything to prevent it.
-By enrolling in Legacy Assurance Plan the member has access to appropriate legal documents to thwart the need for guardianship/conservatorship.
+First and foremost, you need to act now!
+Before it becomes too late to do anything to prevent the necessity of conservatorship.
+By enrolling in Legacy Assurance Plan, you will have access to the appropriate legal documents to eliminate the need for conservatorship.